 - A. Each lifter must establish a qualifying total in a T.H.S.P.A. certified invitational meet prior to the regional qualifying deadline.
 These meets are invitational meets in which each meet director can vary the structure of the meet.
 The allowance to vary meet structure does not extend to varying T.H.S.P.A.
-Rules of Performance.
-Examples might range from open meets with schools from all classifications competing together, to meets with separate divisions.
-A meet director might choose to host a meet with Class A, 2A and 3A schools competing separately from Class 4A and 5A schools.
-Another option is to have a single division meet, for example Class A-3A schools only. - B. All invitational meet results must be received by the regional director(s) by 4:00 p.m. on the Monday following the invitational meet, or arrangements must be made with the regional director(s).
-All meets results must be sent by an attachment using the Powerscore software by Sandhill.
-If meet results are not turned in by this time, and no arrangements have been made, the regional director will have the option of refusing the results.
-The regional director(s) must receive results from meets held on the last qualifying date by 12:00 midnight on that last qualifying date.
+Rules of Performance. - B. All invitational meet results must be received by the Regional Director(s) by 4:00 p.m. on the Monday following the invitational meet, or arrangements must be made with the Regional Director(s).
+All meet results must be sent by an attachment using the Powerscore software provided by Sandhill.
+If meet results are not turned in by this time, and no arrangements have been made, the Regional Director will have the option of refusing the results.
+The Regional Director(s) must receive results from meets held on the last qualifying date by 12:00 midnight on that last qualifying date.
 If meet results are not received by this time, they will not be recorded.
-All invitational meets must be approved by a regional director; if a meet is held without approval then the regional director(s) will have the option of refusing the results.
-All invitational meets must be approved by a regional director; if a meet is held without approval, the results will not be posted and their will be no change in the rankings.
-A meet certification form is available on the website.
-All meets must be submitted and approved by the Regional Director for those results to be posted to the statewide rankings www.thspa.us/meetregistration.aspx

-C. Lifters who rank in the top twelve totals for their weight class in each region and in each division will qualify for regional meets.
-Rankings are listed and certified by the T.H.S.P.A. regional directors.

-- D. Any lifter who qualifies in more than one weight class must declare to the regional director which class he intends to compete in at the regional level.
+All invitational meets must be approved by a Regional Director; if a meet is held without approval, the results will not be posted and there will be no change in the rankings. - C. Lifters who rank in the top twelve totals for their weight class in each region and in each division will qualify for regional meets.
+Rankings are listed and certified by the T.H.S.P.A.
+Regional Directors. - D. Any lifter who qualifies in more than one weight class must declare to the Regional Director which weight class he intends to compete in at the regional level.
 This declaration must be made by the Monday following the last qualifying date before 4:00 p.m.
-If no declaration is made, the regional director will assign the lifter to the heaviest class in which he has qualified.
-Also, at this date and time, each school becomes responsible for the entry fee for each lifter they have qualified. - E. Lifters may only compete in the weight class in which they qualify at both the regional and state level.
-Failure to make proper weight will eliminate the lifter from all competition. - F. A lifter who qualifies for the regional meet may qualify for the state meet by either finishing first or second in his weight class or by posting a qualifying total for his class as follows:
+If no declaration is made, the Regional Director will assign the lifter to the heaviest class in which he has qualified.
+Also, on this date and at this time, each school becomes responsible for the entry fee for each lifter they have qualified. - E. Lifters may only compete in the weight class in which they qualify at both the regional and state level.
+Failure to make proper weight will eliminate the lifter from all competition.

+F. A lifter who qualifies for the regional meet may qualify for the state meet by either finishing first or second (ties at second place result in both lifters advancing) in his weight class or by posting a qualifying total for his class as follows:

-114 - 850 198 - 1400
+114 - 850 220 - 1450

-123 - 950 220 - 1450
+123 - 950 242 - 1500

-132 - 1100 242 - 1500
+132 - 1100 275 - 1550

-148 - 1200 275 - 1550
+148 - 1200 308 - 1600

-165 - 1300 308 -1600
+165 - 1300 SHW - 1650

-181 - 1350 SHW - 1650
+181 - 1350

+198 - 1400